 The role of the theatre designer in creating scenic, lighting, costume, sound, and multimedia effects for stage productions.
 Elements of the design process and communication of dramatic themes and visions to the audience.
-Prerequisites: THP213 or permission of Instructor.
+Prerequisites: None.

 Visual Script Analysis

 Theory and practice in analysis of dramatic literature for the technician and designer.
 Emphasis on techniques of script analysis for visual information.
 Prerequisites: None.